-Errors like "Microsoft Excel has stopped working" can often occur if the latest Windows and Office updates are not installed.
-So, to make sure Excel keeps working without issues, it is highly recommended that you install the latest version as well as any updates that you may have missed on.
+Errors like "Microsoft Excel has stopped working" can often occur if the latest Windows version (such as, Win 11) and Office updates (e.g Office 2021, Office 365) have not been installed yet, or some minor bugs and hiccups occur after the updates.
+So, to rule out the possibility of an out-of-date version of your computer's operating system or Excel that may be affecting Excel's functioning, it is highly recommended that you install the latest version as well as any updates that you may have missed on.

 The functionality of Microsoft Excel can be enhanced by installing various Add-ins.
 However, sometimes add-ins can get corrupted and disrupt the functionality of Excel.
 Then you'll see the "Microsoft Excel has stopped working" message.
 In that case, you will need to disable faulty add-ins.